Cleaning Tips for COVID-19

 Washing Laundry

-This may include clothing, drapes, bedding, reusable grocery bags, etc.
+This may include clothing, drapes, bedding, reusable grocery bags, and other similar items.

-Do not shake laundry out, wear gloves if someone has been sick, and wash laundry in the warmest water safe for your item.
+Do not shake out laundry.
+Wear gloves if someone in your household has been sick, and wash laundry in the warmest water that is safe for your item.

 Groceries and Other Shopping Items

-When you leave a store, you most likely won't be able to wash your hands, so a sanitizer can work until you get home from the grocery store, home store, or big box store – then wash your hands before and after handling items.
+When you leave a store, you most likely won't be able to wash your hands, so a sanitizer can serve as a temporary solution until you get home from the grocery store, home store, or big box store – then wash your hands before and after handling items.

 Some products and packaging can be cleaned with hard surface cleaners, and vegetables and fruits can be rinsed and washed with soap and water for at least 20 seconds.

-If packaging is not needed, be sure to dispose of these in recycling receptacles.
+If packaging is not required, please dispose of it in the recycling receptacles.

 Getting Other Members of the House Involved

-As stated, cleaning and disinfecting products are more readily available now than at the start of COVID-19.
+As stated, cleaning and disinfecting products are now more readily available than they were at the start of the COVID-19 pandemic.
 If possible, keep wipes close to high-touch areas.
-When the kids are done gaming, have them wipe down games and controls.
+When the kids are done gaming, have them wipe down the games and controls.